googleapis/google-cloud-dotnet/PROCESSES.md

 ## Releasing

-Releasing consists of five steps:
+Releasing consists of these steps:

 - Updating the version number in GitHub (via standard pull requests)
 - Creating a release tag and GitHub release